Personal profile

 Academic Biography

-Dr Nasima Akhter is an Associate Professor of Public Health at the School of Health and Life Sciences at Teesside University with over 20 years’ experience in observational and experimental research (RCTs in public health, clincal and educational settings).
+Dr Nasima Akhter, an interdisciplinary researcher, is an Associate Professor of Public Health at the School of Health and Life Sciences at Teesside University with over 20 years’ experience in observational and experimental research (RCTs in public health, clincal and educational settings).
 She is experienced in project design, planning and implementation, managing and analysing large and complex datasets.
 She aims to make data available to support policy decisions to reduce inequality, food insecurity, and malnutrition, and is particularly keen on research promoting health of South Asians in the UK.

 Previously working with Durham University, she led a team of interdisciplinary researchers, and supported enhancement of skills in quantitative methods among students and staff.
 She has also completed consultancy projects for the WHO, UNHCR, Save the Children, Oxfam Canada among others.